-In preparing the financial statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements.
+In preparing the financial statements, management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements in addition to the reported amounts of revenues and expenses during the reporting period.
 The most important of these estimates and assumptions relate to fair value measurements.
 Management believes that the estimates utilized in the preparation of the financial statements are reasonable; however, actual results could differ from those estimates.